JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-Feedback from demonstrators and group reflection has made us come to realise that our initial project scope was fairly ambitious.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Feedback from demonstrators and group reflection has made us come to realise that our initial project scope was fairly ambitious.
 We have managed our expectations with reality and scaled the size of the project down to a more manageable level.
 The project is on the more serious side as we are attempting to fill a gap in the market and promote a happier living environment.
-Fun aspects however include a personality quiz and swiping animations.
+Fun aspects however include a personality quiz and swiping animations.<p>